edgeless-project/edgeless/README.md

 ## Extra

-1. It makes sense to clone the repository directly into a devcontainer to avoid bind mounts and possibly make builds faster.
-To do this install VSCode, and
+1. It makes sense to clone the repository directly into a `devcontainer` to avoid bind mounts and possibly make builds faster.
+To do this, install VSCode, and
 select: `DevContainers: Clone Repository in Named Container Volume`.
-It should prompt you to a github page in your browser where you can authentificate.
-On an M1 Max the achieved speedup was around x10 for `cargo build`.
+It should prompt you to a GitHub page in your browser where you can authenticate.
+On an M1 Max, the achieved speedup was around x10 for `cargo build`.

-2. There is a script to configure some plugins for zsh:
+2. There is a script to configure some plugins for `zsh`:
 `scripts/enhance_zsh_dev_container.sh`, which is entirely optional.
 After running it things like autocompletion and shell syntax highlighting are available.
-Fell free to modify it to your liking!
+Feel free to modify it to your liking!

 3. If your build times are still horrible, try to allocate more CPUs and RAM to the Docker dev_container.